pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2011.md

 - Current things on deck for the next release (1.5.6):
-  . contribution by Raymond Hettinger to improve the parse action normalization robustness and compatibility . removal of exception cacheing, to address Python 3.0 memory leaks . enhanced version of countedArray, to accept an optional expression for matching the leading count integer . inclusion of more full featured SQL SELECT statement parser and Verilog parser in examples . minor enhancement to the shortcut version of setResultsName, to accept a special trailing '*' to indicate setting listAllMatches=True
+  . contribution by Raymond Hettinger to improve the parse action normalization robustness and compatibility . removal of exception cacheing, to address Python 3.0 memory leaks . enhanced version of `countedArray`, to accept an optional expression for matching the leading count integer . inclusion of more full featured SQL SELECT statement parser and Verilog parser in examples . minor enhancement to the shortcut version of setResultsName, to accept a special trailing '*' to indicate setting `listAllMatches=True`

 Other things I've thought about, but if/when I get to them is undetermined:
 - implementation with Cython (have dabbled with this off and on, recently taking another run at it)